Douglas Burrin Lab

 Content

 Clinical and nutritional challenges of preterm infants.
-This is an overview of the fundamental choices of how and what to feed preterm compared to term infants.
-These choices include intravenous parenteral nutrition (i.e., TPN) or enteral nutrition composed of infant formula or breast milk.
-The combination of immature intestinal digestive and immune function increases the risk for NEC, which can lead to intestinal resection and SBS.
+Clinicians are faced with important questions about the fundamental choices of how and what to feed hospitalized preterm infants compared to term infants.
+These choices include intravenous parenteral nutrition (i.e., TPN) or enteral nutrition composed of breast milk or infant formula.
+The combination of immature intestinal digestive and immune function increases the risk for NEC in preterm infants.
+NEC is a devastating intestinal disease, which can lead to surgical resection of the intestine and short bowel syndrome (SBS).
 Prolonged parenteral nutrition resulting from GI disease (SBS) or other clinical morbidities increases the risk for PNALD.
-Abbreviations: GI, gastrointestinal; NEC, necrotizing enterocolitis; PN, parenteral nutrition; PNALD, parenteral nutrition–associated liver disease; SBS, short bowel syndrome; TPN, total parenteral nutrition.

 Media Component